silentbaws/Voicemeeter-Twitch-Bot/readme.md

+## Demo
+If you'd like to see a demo of some possible effects and how the bot works you can do so [here on youtube](https://youtu.be/MrYab6lro3M)

 ## Initial Setup Instructions

 1. Create an application at https://dev.twitch.tv/console if you don't need to set a Redirect URI just set it to "http://localhost" then take note of your Client ID, and Client Secret